chiraggude/larabase/README.md

 **Note**: The URL depends on how you have configured your webserver.

 ## Upcoming Features
-* Reports to be displayed in masonry-style grid
 * OAuth 1 & 2 - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub
 * Track last login time, log in count and IP address
 * Expires sessions that have no activity in a specified period of time